Penguins posing on a rock on Isabela Island.

 You will enjoy a delicious lunch at a restaurant in the area at the time scheduled by our team.

-Arnoldo Tupiza Parenting Center
+Arnoldo Tupiza Breeding Center

 Giant turtle in the breeding center.